ksumesh431/obsidian-docs/Miscellaneous/Public Key Infratructure.md

 ## To give ssh access to other users

 - Make the user generate public and private key
-- ssh with the existing key and copy the public key the the authorized_keys folder.
+- ssh with the existing key and copy the public key the the authorized_keys .
 This Locks the server with the new public key too.
 - Now the other user can ssh using his private key

 ![](Images/Pasted%20image%2020230213234230.png)